 At the end of your agency's award period, the COPS Office is responsible for the closeout of your award.
 As part of this process, the COPS Office requires documentation demonstrating that your agency has met all of the financial and programmatic requirements of the award.

-After the end of the award period, your agency will be asked to submit a final Federal Financial Report (SF-425) and any applicable final program reports.
+After the end of the award period, your agency will be asked to submit a final Federal Financial Report (SF-425) and any applicable final programmatic progress reports.

-Final Federal Financial Report
+Final Federal Financial Report (SF-425)

-The final Federal Financial Report (SF-425) for your award is due to the COPS Office no later than 90 days after the end of the award period.
+The final Federal Financial Report FFR (SF-425) for your award is due to the COPS Office no later than 90 days after the end date of the award period.
+To avoid being delinquent and having your funds frozen, you must submit an SF-425 report within the 30 day grace period, even if your final SF-425 is not due yet.
+You can revise that report to reflect your final actual costs and revise the status as final no later than 90 days after the end date of the award period.
 The final report should reflect the total amount of allowable federal expenditures that were incurred during the life of the award, as well as the amount of unobligated funds remaining, if any.
-The federal funds expended should reflect only the actual allowable incurred salary and fringe benefit costs for the 36-month award period that each award position was occupied.
+The federal funds expended should reflect only the actual allowable costs incurred relative to the specific CHP program requirements for that award.
 In addition, once you have completed your final drawdown, this report should reconcile with the total amount of federal funds drawn down by your agency.
-The final SF-425 should also report the total amount of the local cash match contributed over the 36-month award period, which should be at least 25 percent of the total award project, unless waived by the COPS Office in writing.
+The final SF-425 should also include the total amount of the local cash match contributed, if applicable.